c-oupirum/vrsksync/README.md

     $ node vrsksync send my_token my_directory

-    // So all changed files in this this directory will be sended to remote
+    // So all changed files in this this directory will be sent to remote

   - On remote: